-While on Level ground lamp will flash when fuel level is low and become solid when on reserve level (app.
-1 Gal.)
+While on level ground lamp will flash when fuel level is low and become solid when on reserve level (approx. 3.5ltr)

 FUEL LAMP CAN GIVE FALSE INDICATION DUE TO SLOSHING WHILE RIDING.
 CHECK LAMP ON LEVEL GROUND.

 SPEEDOMETER FUNCTIONS